openZH/covid_19_vaccination_campaign_ZH/README.md

 - Values that cannot (yet) be assigned or are obviously incorrectly entered are set to 'NA'. <br>

 ### Update
-Data resources in this repository are updated on weekdays by the __Division for Data Analysis of the Office of Health Care of the Canton of Zurich__ according to the specifications below; i.e. (a) once a day respectively (b) once per week.
+Data resources in this repository are updated once per week (on Wednesday) by the __Division for Data Analysis of the Office of Health Care of the Canton of Zurich__.

 ### Contact